 Trekking poles are a wise investment, regardless of season and conditions.
 They provide balance and relieve pressure on your joints and knees on steep downhill sections.
 They also help to navigate rough terrain and stream crossings.

 Chances are, even with the best hiking boots you will have issues with icy or packed snow conditions while winter hiking.
-Spikes are extremely helpful for both.
+Spikes for snow hiking are extremely helpful for both.
 They perform the same task as chains would on a car, using your body weight to break into the heavy snow or ice and ensure solid footing.

 If your passion for hiking in winter takes you to higher elevations with heavier snowfall, snowshoes are vital.
 When dealing with deep and powdery snow, hiking boots and spikes will not prevent you from sinking into the snow as deep as your waist.
 This is called “postholing” and is a surefire way to ruin a hike and cause you to be generally miserable.